department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/research/disabilities-dependents-usability-1119/disabilities-dependents-usability-summary.md

 ## High-Level Findings
 Findings presented here are pending a formal analysis of research session transcripts and data collected.
 At this stage, a generalized overview is possible due to the strong concordance across user sessions.
 #### Rated Disabilities
 - Veterans are well-aware of the general use of VA disability ratings, including the service-connected and non-service-connected aspects.
-Most are well-versed in the process of applying for diability claims, and are aware of a "formula" VA uses to determine a total disability rating--but not neccessarily the details of how the formular works.
+Most are well-versed in the process of applying for disability claims, and are aware of a "formula" VA uses to determine a total disability rating--but not necessarily the details of how the formula works.
-- Users found the presentation of total and individual diability ratings acceptable.
-Many participants had favorable impressions of how. and how much, infomation was displayed.
+- Users found the presentation of total and individual disability ratings acceptable.
+Many participants had favorable impressions of how. and how much, information was displayed.
 - Generally, Veterans were able to locate information and links quickly.
 Most considered the info presented appropriate in term of content and amount.
 - Navigation back to the "landing-page" entry point was unclear to many participants.
-Many paticipants would opt for other navigational options or simply sign-out rather that return to the landing screen.
+Many participants would opt for other navigational options or simply sign-out rather that return to the landing screen.
 - The most prominent pain points seemed to center around login/authorization, and call center experiences.
 - The most requested featured included real-time chat, drill-down details for specific disabilities, and specific information regarding the VA disability ratings formula.